Digging for Diamonds: How to Not Lose Heart on the Way to a Goal

 Let’s break this down with a visual.

 The inner image that our soul and mind agree on will transport us to the yet unrealized reality sector that corresponds with that same frequency.
-This is called soul-mind unity and it’s what aligns us with external intention, which carries us to the goal along the most efficient pathway.
-When we are aligned with external intention, we know beyond a shadow of a doubt that the goal is already ours, and we are allowing the divine intelligence to come up with the perfect solution.
-We are not wishing for the goal, hoping for the goal, trying to fight the obstacles on the path, or using the force of the personal will to demand that we get what we want, because all of these things keep us tuned in to a reality sector where the goal is absent from our lives.
+This is called soul-mind unity and it’s what aligns us with external intention, which carries us to the goal along the most efficient pathway. ³ When we are aligned with external intention, we know beyond a shadow of a doubt that the goal is already ours, and we are allowing the divine intelligence to come up with the perfect solution.³ We are not wishing for the goal, hoping for the goal, trying to fight the obstacles on the path, or using the force of the personal will to demand that we get what we want, because all of these things keep us tuned in to a reality sector where the goal is absent from our lives.
+Instead, we just know beyond a shadow of a doubt that the fulfillment of our goal is already complete and very real—and that we will see the physical unfoldment after the delay.²

 It is so incredibly tempting to lose heart when we don’t see any physical evidence of progress being made toward our goal, but we have to develop the inner fortitude to maintain our original enthusiasm and inspiration.

 This is why most people lose heart too soon.
-They have not learned to adjust to the fact that reality’s mirror works with a delay.
+They are accustomed to inwardly reacting negatively to the delay.
 The image below is a widely shared meme called "Digging for Diamonds," and it depicts what so often happens to most people on the way to their goal.
 The man on the bottom had a lot of initial enthusiasm and motivation, and he took inspired action according to what it feels like to be in alignment with his goal, but then what happened to him?
+Unfortunately, he used the outer world as his only metric for progress.
 He didn't see what he considered to be an appropriate return on his efforts right away, and he lost heart.
 If you were to talk to him in an effort to keep him going, he'd probably tell you he's convinced it's hopeless to continue.

-He was SO close to the goal being delivered—it’s just that his physical eyes couldn’t detect it.
-Notice that the man on top cannot detect the diamonds with his physical eyes either, but that is not the crucial factor as to whether or not he ends up with the same outcome as the man on the bottom.
+He was SO close to the goal being delivered—it’s just that his physical eyes couldn’t detect it, and then he made an inner decision to allow his inner image to fragment into a thousand disappointed pieces of what used to be a very coherent and clear positive inner image.
+Notice that the man on top also cannot detect the diamonds with his physical eyes either, but that is not the crucial factor as to whether or not he ends up with the same outcome as the man on the bottom.

 What determines his fate will be his ability to resist the temptation to lose heart.
 That is an inner decision, and it has nothing to do with his outer conditions.